To learn more about Amir check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

 Amir’s basic shield is one of the few ways she has of applying shield to herself despite being a Vanguard, something that’s essential for triggering Metallization.
-Amir’s potentials also cause Steel Barrier to generate 1 Metallization on use.
+Amir’s Potentials also cause Steel Barrier to generate 1 Metallization on use.

 Hovering Metal